 But the fact that the goldfish argument seemed plausible to so many should be cause for concern.
 The whole incident served to highlight our limited understanding of how our brains actually work—especially in relation to focus and attention.

-Before founding NeuroPlus, CEO Jake Stauch was researching neuroscience at Duke University, where people often asked him how his work could help individuals improve the way their brains work.
+These were the types of questions Jake Stauch was trying to answer while studying neuroscience at Duke University, where people often asked him how his work could help individuals improve the way their brains work.

 Stauch and his team made it their mission to develop a product that was “engaging and fun to use,” while also boosting users’ cognitive abilities.